This article is our attempt to decide what IHG One Rewards points are worth. How should you value them?

 You need to be clear that this is not premium ‘last room availability’ pricing.
 Hotels are still only obliged to make 5% of their rooms available for redemption.
 IHG is also still only paying hotels the usual peanuts figure for redemptions.
 On a stay at the Hotel Indigo Bath (reviewed here) I was given IHG’s receipt by mistake which showed they paid £32 for my room.

-Until we know what is happening with these price tests, I will repeat my advice from last year.
-Realistically, the best value you can expect from IHG One Rewards is 0.6p per point.
+That said, realistically, the best value you can expect from IHG One Rewards is 0.6p per point.
 If you are booking a hotel where your points are worth 0.6p, take it and pocket the cash saving.

 How low can value go on the downside?